Evaluation & Applied Research Methods

 A recent conference on "What Constitutes Credible Evidence in Evaluation and Applied Research" included a series of talks and two contentious panel discussions on the topic.
 Follow the link above for free streaming video footage.

 You can now download "The Claremont Debate: Lipsey vs. Scriven" from The Journal of MultiDisciplinary Evaluation (No. 3 Oct.
 05).
 This paper summarizes the history and the controversial statements that set the context for the debate hosted on campus in summer 2004.

 For highlights and streaming video of the Lipsey-Scriven debate, click on the link.

 We currently have over 150 students engaged in evaluation through their classes, projects, and work.
 Some are working on evaluation as their primary area of study, others are working on their M.A. co-concentration in evaluation, and others are working on evaluations as part of their Ph.D. studies.

 Generous gifts to Claremont Graduate University have made it possible for us to realize our mission of making high-quality graduate education more accessible to a diverse group of students.
 We are happy to report that all evaluation students who request financial aid receive fellowships.
 In addition, significant increases in faculty research funding have resulted in a substantial increase in the number of stipends and the amount of tuition remission support we are able to provide.
-SBOS also regularly hires students for paid teaching assistantships.
+DBOS also regularly hires students for paid teaching assistantships.
 The CGU Office of Student Financing assists students with finding work study positions, private scholarships, and government loans.
-At the time a student is offered admission to one of our graduate programs, SBOS faculty contact students to discuss the details of their financial aid package.
+At the time a student is offered admission to one of our graduate programs, DBOS faculty contact students to discuss the details of their financial aid package.

 For More Information